samyfrey/samyfrey/README.md

 I am Samy Frey, a French-American software developer based in New York City.

-Strong of 10 years of experience in investment banking, I have grown a passion for solving problems and getting complex projects across the finish line.
+Strong of 10 years of experience in investment banking, I have grown a passion for solving problems and getting complex projects across the finish line which I love applying to software engineering.
 Feel free to reach out if you have any questions on my projects!

 \